Our Man Higgins

 Our Man Higgins is an American sitcom that aired on ABC from October 3, 1962, to May 17, 1963.

 Synopsis

-Our Man Higgins follows the adventures of an English butler portrayed by Stanley Holloway, who is inherited by a suburban American family, resulting in a culture clash that grows into a cultural blending.

-Higgins answers to Duncan and Alice MacRoberts, played by Frank Maxwell and Audrey Totter.
-Joining Holloway, Maxwell and Totter were Ricky Kelman, K.C.
-Butts, and Regina Groves, who portrayed the children Tommy, Dinghy, and Joanie MacRoberts, respectively.
+Our Man Higgins follows the adventures of an English butler who is inherited by a suburban American family, along with a quarter-century-old silver service valued at $50,000.
+Higgins answers to Duncan and Alice MacRoberts, whose children are Tommy, Dinghy, and Joanie MacRoberts.

 It's Higgins, Sir was previously a 13-episode NBC radio comedy series in 1951, created and produced by Paul Harrison, and written by Harrison and Rik Vollaerts.
 Harry McNaughton read the starring role of Higgins in that series, broadcast on Tuesdays at 9 P.M. (as Bob Hope's summer replacement).